Electronic Press Kit (EPK):

-Boo Bradley: Press
+Boo Bradley: EPK/Press

-Madison outfit Boo Bradley grounds its acoustic blues in Scott "Boo" Kiker's gritty slide-guitar work.
+Madison outfit Boo Bradley grounds its acoustic blues in Scott "Boo" Mullarky's gritty slide-guitar work.
 Unlike a lot of upstart young roots-rock bands relieving the nation's thrift stores of old waistcoats, Boo also has the genuine wear and tear of traveling and street busking in its music—during the warmer months, the group's performances are a favorite on State Street and at the Dane County Farmers' Market.
-All that mileage isn't necessarily a burden, either: Thanks to Kiker's feel for the acoustic guitar's sonic quirks, Boo Bradley is as warm and fun as blues acts come these days.
+All that mileage isn't necessarily a burden, either: Thanks to Mullarky's feel for the acoustic guitar's sonic quirks, Boo Bradley is as warm and fun as blues acts come these days.

 Blues duo Boo Bradley has been busking and gigging around Madison for three years, reshaping traditional blues standards and ragtime numbers into inventively gritty forms.
 Scraping away the conventions that have been glued to modern blues artists, Boo Bradley chooses to cut out the predictable wanking and grandiosity and fill the gap with rawness and vulnerability, all while injecting its own outsider approach.
-The howls of Scott “Boo” Kiker lock into a melodic argument with his dirty guitar slides, while Brad Selz taps away at his washboard, augmented with random kitchenware to evoke a variety of odd percussive sounds.
-Before playing this Saturday's Blues Fest on the Terrace, Kiker and Selz sat down with The A.V.
+The howls of Scott “Boo” Mullarky lock into a melodic argument with his dirty guitar slides, while Brad Selz taps away at his washboard, augmented with random kitchenware to evoke a variety of odd percussive sounds.
+Before playing this Saturday's Blues Fest on the Terrace, Mullarky and Selz sat down with The A.V.
 Club to discuss the pros and cons of gigging versus street performing, meeting at a Covance medical study, and why nobody wants to hear another all-dad blues revue.

 The A.V.
 Club: How did Boo Bradley form?